smoffe1604/MSc/README.md

 # MSc Project

-This repository contains code and resources for my Master's thesis project.
+This repository contains code for my Master's thesis project.
+All data and other resources are not present, but should somewhat be clear from the code implementation what is going on.

 ## Project Structure

 - `1d_experiment/`: One-dimensional experiment implementations
 - `2d_upscaling/`: Two-dimensional upscaling models
 - `2d_concentration/`: Two-dimensional concentration simulations with active matter
-- `the_well/`: Additional project components

-## Setup

-[Add setup instructions here]

-## Usage

-[Add usage instructions here]

-## Note

-Large data files are excluded from this repository.
-Contact the author if you need access to the data.